 Christine Munisteri, Open Reef Founding Member.
 Christine graduated from Skidmore College in May, 2016 with a B.S. in Environmental Studies.
 In the summer of 2014 she participated in the CSAW REU at Georgia State University, where she used citizen science to better understand the barriers preventing community members from utilizing urban greenspaces.
 She presented the research at AAG (Chicago) and the NYS GIS Conference (Albany, NY) in 2015.
 Christine spent the fall of her junior year studying Tropical Island Biodiversity and Conservation in Bocas del Toro, Panama with the School for Field Studies.
 In the summer of 2015, Christine was an Education Assistant for Dr. Hawthorne’s Urban Atlanta Geospatial STEM Academy.
 For her senior capstone, Christine studied the transport of crude oil by rail (CBR) in Saratoga County, specifically the policies surrounding CBR; the environmental threats presented by CBR; and public perceptions of the associated risk.
 While at Skidmore, Christine worked in the school’s GIS lab and at a local elementary school through the American Reads program.
 She also played on the college’s softball team and was a member of the orchestra.

 Nicholas Altizer, Open Reef Founding Member.
-Nick is a recent graduate from the University of Central Florida with a Bachelor of Arts in Anthropology.
-During his time at UCF Nick worked on several faculty led projects as well as volunteered at the UCF Archaeology Lab.
+Nick is a recent graduate of the University of Central Florida with a Bachelor of Arts in Anthropology.
+During his time at UCF Nick worked on several faculty-led projects as well as volunteered at the UCF Archaeology Lab.
 Nick also held the position of President of Hominids Anonymous, the undergraduate anthropology club on campus, during his senior year and worked to provide a variety of opportunities for students.
-In the spring of 2015 Nick was invited to join an archaeological field crew excavating abroad.
+In the spring of 2015, Nick was invited to join an archaeological field crew excavating abroad.
 He spent 6 weeks in Belize working under Drs.
 Arlen and Diane Chase as an Archaeological Field Assistant at the ancient Maya site Caracol.
-In the summer of the same year Nick spent 4 weeks in coastal Peru working at the archaeological site El Campanario.
+In the summer of the same year, Nick spent 4 weeks in coastal Peru working at the archaeological site El Campanario.
 Nick enjoys traveling, outdoor activities, photography, and videography.